 Their weight needs to be distributed evenly so that both you and your pet have the least risk of injury.
 You can use a lifting harness to make it much easier, especially to get your dog in and out of a vehicle where there may not be as much room to maneuver.

 Lifting harnesses for dogs, like this one from Outward Hound, can be purchased in your local pet store or from online retailers.
 They offer padded support to keep your pet safe and comfortable while you lift him.

 Puppies need a firm foundation when lifted.
 They are active and wiggly, so it is very easy to lose your grip on them.
 Always make sure you lift a puppy with both hands.

-Put one hand around his chest behind his front legs, while the other hands is cupping his back legs and bottom.
-You can also lift a puppy like his mother would do.
+Put one hand around his chest behind his front legs, while the other hand is cupping his back legs and bottom.
+You can also lift a puppy-like his mother would do.
 Grab the scruff (loose skin) on the back of the puppy’s neck with one hand, and at the tail bone with the other hand.

 You should only lift pregnant or injured dogs if it is absolutely necessary for a medical emergency.
 For a pregnant dog, do not lift with pressure on the belly.
 Place your arms under the front legs and under the back legs to lift.

 If available, a pet carrier is best for pregnant dogs.

 If a dog is injured, place one arm through his back legs and one through his front legs so that weight is supported all down the length of the spine.
 Like with a pregnant dog, a pet carrier is preferred for an injured dog.

 You can entice him into the carrier by placing food or a favorite toy inside.
 Carriers range in price depending on size, but it's always a smart idea to budget for one before you adopt a canine companion.